A Starry Dragonet (Synchiropus stellatus) has turned these boulders into its playground.

-Technique: It was quite a task to film this frantic hopping little Starry Dragonet between the big boulders of the reef.
-Barely 2,5cm/1inch long this flamboyant jewel challenged me at all stages.
-The trick seemed to be trying to anticipate and to predict this little fish’s path in order to place the camera and hope the critter will hop along the lens.
-Not only trial and error but also a lot of patience and persistence resulted in quite a nice outcome.
+The trick seemed to be trying to anticipate and predict the path of this little fish, in order to place the underwater video camera and lighting setup in a well-chosen spot and hope that the little critter would hop along the camera's lens.
+It was not only trial and error but also required a lot of patience and persistence, resulting in quite a nice outcome.

 This short underwater videoclip has been filmed in Mauritius 🇲🇺